The New School of Northern Virginia: Academics

 Students at The New School choose their own classes.
 There are credit requirements and a course catalog.
 Rather than “9th Grade English” or “10th grade Chemistry,” the school has a variety of topic-based classes.
 Examples of course titles include Food Chemistry and Post-Modern American Literature.

 Portfolios

 At The New School, students are required to complete a portfolio that demonstrates the student's understanding of the Essential Skills.
 The portfolio should contain some of the student's projects, papers, and other school related items.
-These items are used to prove the student's understanding of the twelve essential skills, as well as show what the student has learned over the year, and how they have grown as a person.
+These items are used to prove the student's understanding of the six essential skills, as well as show what the student has learned over the year, and how they have grown as a person.
 Every year, the students of The New School will present their portfolios to a committee.
 This committee includes the student's advisor and parents or guardians, and at least one other faculty member.
 Importantly, students must pass the junior-year review to obtain senior status and begin working on their Senior Exhibition.